find a Clinician/Physician

 Education Center

-Through conferences, courses, online learning, published safety guidelines and standards of practice, ASLMS is the premier resource for continuing professional development in laser and other energy based technologies.
+Through conferences, courses, online learning, published safety guidelines, and standards of practice, ASLMS is the premier resource for continuing professional development in laser and other energy-based technologies.

 landingPage_inlineImage